code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/applab/docs1/button.md

 [short_description]

 Creates a button that you can click on.
+The button will display the text provided and can be referenced by the given id.

 [/short_description]